 Fair Trade Jewellery Co.’s move to import gold produced through the Just Gold project is vital to supporting artisanal gold mining communities in northeastern Democratic Republic of Congo and ensuring a long-term, sustainable solution for traceable and conflict-free artisanal gold.

-IMPACT supports the traceability and due diligence implementation for the Just Gold project from mine site to export on the ground in northeastern Democratic Republic of Congo.
+IMPACT supports the traceability and due diligence implementation for the Just Gold project from mine site to export on the ground in northeastern Democratic Republic of Congo, powered by the Consensas software platform.
 IMPACT works with miners, traders, and exporters to create the incentives for legal sales and provides capacity building to implement the traceability and due diligence system required by the Just Gold project.
 IMPACT also supports the integration of women’s economic empowerment through the Just Gold project, improving an understanding of women’s rights in the communities involved in the project and fostering women’s leadership through skills-building and training.